October 2, 2024

 The third one I called was an older gentleman who was very direct.

-“Well, you have to truly be a victim of a covered crime in order to file a claim”, he said curtly.
+“You must truly be a victim of a covered crime to file a claim,” he said curtly.

 “We are.
 Our son was murdered.”
 I replied.